marblok/telesound/README.md

 ## TODO:
-- Verify that devices are available before attempting to use them.
+- Verify that devices are available before attempting to use them (Fix the "No audio devices found" message box),
-- Validate IP address input,
+- Validate IP address input (?)
-- Fix the "No audio devices found" message box,
-- Fix release build (#if DEBUG statements),
-- Fix spacing between elements in the main window,